 The food safety program protects public health by: working to reduce the factors that cause most food-borne illnesses; ensuring that food sold and served to the public is wholesome, free of contamination and spoilage; and by actively promoting compliance with state food safety laws and regulations through education and enforcement.

-New: Dented Cans; a guide for food safety - Some dented cans are harmless.
+Dented Cans: A guide for food safety – Some dented cans are harmless.
 Others can cause serious illness if the food inside is eaten.
 This guide is designed to help you decide which dented cans are safe and which are unsafe.

 Most food-borne illnesses are caused by workers who work when they are sick or have recently been sick, or workers that have poor hygienic practices.